SAVE THE DATE: EPiC’s Virtual Symposium 2024

 Join us for EPiC’s fourth annual virtual symposium on Thursday, 28th November 2024, titled “From Complaint to Compliant: A Practical Guide to Overcoming Current GMDP Challenges.”

 Building on the success of our past symposia, this event promises a day packed with enlightening presentations by a distinguished panel of former MHRA Inspectors.
 We’ll explore the latest updates and guidance and provide practical guidance to conquer compliance challenges facing the pharmaceutical sector.
-Further details to follow!
+Further details can be found here; https://academy.epic-auditors.com/

 Subscribe to our newsletter to receive exclusive updates and all the latest news on EPiC’s Symposium 2024.